by Scott K. Johnson Monday, June 23, 2014

 More direct public outreach efforts have occasionally gained attention.
 Several years ago, prominent creationist Ray Comfort organized the distribution of copies of Darwin’s “On the Origin of Species,” printed with a creationist foreword, on many college campuses.
 Comfort found volunteers to buy the books and hand them out on their own time — an intense level of support, Newton says.

 Such efforts are a perfect example of the challenge facing science advocates and educators, Newton says: “It’s hard to motivate people to defend what they assume is the default state, the status quo.”
 The creationist movement, he says, “sees itself as Luke Skywalker-type superheroes fighting the Empire.”
-It’s “easier then to motivate people to donate; both Answers in Genesis and the Discovery Institute have budgets that dwarf [that of the National Center for Science Education], for example.
+It’s “easier then to motivate people to donate; both Answers in Genesis and the Discovery Institute, for example.
 A lot more could be done with outreach in support of science — if only there were the money to do it.”

 If there is one thing we can learn from creationists at a county fair, it’s that outreach opportunities exist anywhere there is a crowd.
 Events like science festivals or Darwin Day — an annual celebration of science on Feb.
 12, Darwin’s birthday — are important, but they often reach people who are already interested in learning about science or evolutionary biology.
 Science outreach activities that piggyback on nonscience events, however, can help scientists reach people they might not interact with otherwise.

 But effective outreach isn’t easy in that kind of setting, as we found during our exhibit experiences.
 In order for you to have a conversation with someone or show them something interesting, they have to decide to engage with you.
 You need a hook at least as alluring as your competition.